- Programs & Services

 - Employment and Volunteers

 The following are some frequently asked questions about Traverse Independence's programs, services, locations, and intake and referral process.
-For additional information, you can read our Programs & Services brochure (PDF, 1.43 MB).
+For additional information, you can read our Programs and Services Brochure.

 Whom do I contact to get services?